 The hubbed and color-coded DAC Featherlite NFL pole structure not only makes pitching and dismantling the tent quick and intuitive, it’s quite strong for being so lightweight: The tent bowed a bit but never collapsed or suffered damage when winds in the Grand Canyon gusted to what I would conservatively estimate at 40 mph.
 The Tiger Wall falls just shy of freestanding; the two foot-end corners require staking.
 But that’s hardly a shortcoming, since any fully freestanding tent requires staking to create a taut pitch and stand up in strong winds.

 As usual with many ultralight backcountry shelters, living space represents the most conspicuous tradeoff.
 Its 28 square feet compares with competitors in this exclusive and tiny club of two-person, two-door, double-wall tents that barely exceed two pounds.
-Other metrics are similar to what you’d find in this category: 86 inches of length, a 39-inch peak height (enough for six-footers to sit up), and a floor width that ranges from 52 inches at the head end to 42 inches at the foot.
+Other metrics are similar to what you’d find in this category: 86 inches of length, a 39-inch peak height (enough for six-footers to sit up, although many will find their head rubbing against the ceiling), and a floor width that ranges from 52 inches at the head end to 42 inches at the foot.
 You’ll fit two standard, 20-inch-wide air mats in there with little room to spare.
 Average-size people will bump into each other a bit, while two big people might find it too cramped.